 How to Apply Predictive Modeling Marketing

-As mentioned above, there’s a wide range of marketing activities where predictive modeling can be of help.
+There’s a wide range of marketing activities where predictive modeling can be of help.
 One of the most effective ones is identifying buyer intent.

 Lift AI is the leading buyer intent solution on the B2B market today.
 It uses a proprietary machine-learning model that incorporates 15 years of sales insights and more than one billion data points to identify visitors with the highest buyer intent on your website, even if they are anonymous (as up to 98% on a typical website could be).

-Here’s how Lift AI assesses buyer intent:
+This is how Lift AI assesses buyer intent: